 Low-Noise Preamplifiers from Advanced Receiver Research

 We added tower-mounted Low-Noise Preamplifiers from Advanced Receiver Research to improve the receive sensitivity and noise figure for our satellite antenna system.
 Two preamps are used – one each for the 2 m and one for 70 cm antennas.
 While these units can be RF-switched, we decided to include the preamp control lead in our control cable to allow for control of the preamp switching via sequencers.
 This was done to provide an extra measure of protection for the preamps.

 Levels and Compass for Tower Setup

-We added a compass and pair of bubble levels to the tower assembly to make it easier to orient and level it during setup.
-This picture above also shows the Yaesu shock absorbing mount for the azimuth rotator.
+We added a compass and a pair of bubble levels to the tower assembly to make it easier to orient and level it during setup.
+The picture above also shows the Yaesu shock-absorbing mount for the azimuth rotator.

 Weight Bags to Anchor Portable Tower

 Finally, we added a set of weight bags to securely anchor the tower when it is set up in a portable environment.
 These bags are filled with crushed stone and fastened to the legs of the Glen Martin tower with velcro straps.